 Another overlooked benefit of an SEO-ready press release is that you can reuse it to create a high-performing piece in less time.
 The best press releases are generally 300 to 400 words long.
 So, you can simply shrink or expand your press release content to create a new piece of short-form or long-form content.
 You’ll have already conducted keyword research, identified relevant internal links, and landed on an eye-catching angle for your content marketing efforts.

 Although the rules of the game have changed since press releases first went online, they can still be a valuable asset to your digital marketing and SEO strategy.
-For expert guidance on optimizing the rest of your content, schedule a consultation with us today.
+For expert guidance on optimizing the rest of your content, Book a call with us today.